-- Presbyopia (prez-bee-OH-pee-uh) is a slow loss of ability to see close objects or small print.
-It is normal to have this as you get older.
+Presbyopia (prez-bee-OH-pee-uh) is a slow loss of ability to see close objects or small print.
+It is normal to have this problem as you get older.
 People with presbyopia often have headaches or strained, tired eyes.
 Reading glasses usually fix the problem.

-- Floaters are tiny specks or “cobwebs” that seem to float across your vision.
+Floaters are tiny specks or “cobwebs” that seem to float across your vision.
 You might see them in well-lit rooms or outdoors on a bright day.
 Floaters can be a normal part of aging.
-But sometimes they are a sign of a more serious eye problem such as retinal detachment.
+But, sometimes they are a sign of a more serious eye problem such as retinal detachment.
 If you see many new floaters and/or flashes of light, see your eye care professional right away.
-This is a medical emergency.

-- Eyelid problems can result from different diseases or conditions.
+Eyelid problems can result from different diseases or conditions.
 Common eyelid problems include red and swollen eyelids, itching, tearing, and crusting of eyelashes during sleep.
 These problems may be caused by a condition called blepharitis (ble-fa-RI-tis) and treated with warm compresses and gentle eyelid scrubs.

-Eye Diseases And Disorders
+Eye Diseases and Disorders

 The following eye conditions can lead to vision loss and blindness.
 They may have few or no early symptoms.
 Regular eye exams are your best protection.
-If your eye care professional finds a problem early, there are things you can do to keep your eyesight.
+If your eye care professional finds a problem early, often there are things you can do to keep your eyesight.

-- Cataracts are cloudy areas in the eye’s lens causing blurred or hazy vision.
+Cataracts are cloudy areas in the eye’s lens causing blurred or hazy vision.
 Some cataracts stay small and don’t change your eyesight a lot.
 Others become large and reduce vision.
 Cataract surgery can restore good vision.
 It is a safe and common treatment.
 If you have a cataract, your eye care professional will watch for changes over time to see if you would benefit from surgery.

 Retinal disorders are a leading cause of blindness in the United States.
 Retinal disorders that affect aging eyes include: